-The main library in Crescent City offers meeting space for community groups; currently the Humane Society of Del Norte County and Redwood Coast Macintosh Users Group hold their monthly meetings at the library.
-The Smith River branch library is provided space to operate rent free in Community Hall and is staffed by volunteers.
+The main library in Crescent City offers meeting space for community groups; currently the Apple Users Group holds their monthly meetings at the library.
+The Smith River branch library is provided space to operate rent free in the Community Hall and is staffed by volunteers.
 Del Norte Reads is a library Literacy Program in partnership with the Del Norte County Library District.
-It is a grant/donation funded program through the

-California Library Services and it receives donations and funding through various community partnerships.
+It is a grant/donation funded program through the California Library Services and it receives donations and funding through various community partnerships.